Blqtent/Raven-BPlusPlusPlus/ReadMe.md

 Discord Server: https://discord.gg/ZJJRC9mBWk
 Join if you wanna chat or get pinged when an update is out

-A Free Client That Is Built On Top Of Raven B++, Better than Vape V4, Bypasses Anti-Cheats Like Intave , Polar & Grim
+A Free Client (Made By CosmicSC
+) That Is Built On Top Of Raven B++, Better than Vape V4, Bypasses Anti-Cheats Like Intave , Polar & Grim

 How To Setup The Workspace Yourself?
 Download The SRC,